jsebrech/view-transition-element/README.md

 ### view-transition

 A declarative view transition custom element that marks its contents as taking part as a separate entity in a view transition.
+It also automatically makes itself visible to light DOM view transitions when it is in a shadow DOM.

+When possible it is recommended to set `view-transition-name` styles directly instead of using this custom element.
+This example demonstrates both approaches.

 `lib/view-transition.js`